Vladimir Ionesyan: Trial and sentence

 In the documentary film from NTV "Open, Mosgaz!", evidence is provided that Ionesyan talked personally to the General Prosecutor of the USSR Roman Rudenko, who on his behalf took the killer to the office of the then state of head Nikita Khrushchev.
 According to this version, while looking at Ionesyan, Khrushchev ordered: "In order that in two weeks he should no longer be here...".

 Ionesyan's trial was short-lived and was of a closed nature.
 In fact, the fate of the accused was resolved before the trial.
 Since his brutal crimes were widely publicized and shocked the public, the Ministry of Public Order Protection proposed that the investigation be completed as soon as possible, that a court be held and the execution sentence be passed to Ionesyan.
-The correspondence of the police authorities with the Central Committee mentioned the proposal "to sentence Ionesyan to death by hanging and for the sentenced to be done publicly."
+The correspondence of the police authorities with the Central Committee mentioned the proposal "to sentence Ionesyan to death by hanging and for the sentence to be done publicly".
 Other, more sophisticated punitive measures were also suggested.
-First Deputy Chairman of the KGB Philipp Bobkov, while in retirement, mentioned in 2001 that he received letters from citizens and labor collectives, which, in view of the terrible cruelty committed against children, demanded that the criminal be hanged publicly or quartered in Lobnoye Mesto.
+First Deputy Chairman of the KGB Philipp Bobkov, while in retirement, mentioned in 2001 that he received letters from citizens and labour collectives, which, in view of the terrible cruelty committed against children, demanded that the criminal be hanged publicly or quartered in Lobnoye Mesto.

 The plans of the leadership of the CPSU Central Committee, however, did not include a broad coverage of the process, which some workers of this organization also insisted on.
-At the same time, the nationality of the offender was taken into account, the need to avoid the heat of passion on this sensitive soil.
+At the same time, the nationality of the offender was taken into account, and the need to avoid the heat of passion on this sensitive soil.
 This letter was sent for signature to the heads of the administrative departments of the CPSU Central Committee and Central Committee of the RSFSR, Mironov and Laputin: "We believe that the desire to make the upcoming trial sensational is not justified.
 In our opinion, it would be advisable, in accordance with the law on jurisdiction the Ionesyan case be considered in the Supreme Court of the RSFSR...The trial of the press, radio and television should not be covered, limiting itself to a brief report on the verdict in the central press.
 The Procuracy of the USSR (Comrade Rudenko) and the Supreme Court of the USSR (Comrade Kulikov) support this proposal.
 We ask for consent."

 The investigation and the trial took only two weeks.
-On January 30, 1964, the Supreme Court of the USSR issued a verdict: the death penalty.
-In the verdict of the court it was clarified that "the verdict is final and can not be appealed."
-The petition for a pardon was immediately rejected, and on the next day, on January 31, 1964, at 23:00, Vladimir Ionesyan was executed by firing squad at the Butyrka Prison.
+On 30 January 1964, the Supreme Court of the USSR issued a verdict: the death penalty.
+In the verdict of the court, it was clarified that "the verdict is final and can not be appealed".
+The petition for a pardon was immediately rejected, and on the next day, on 31 January 1964, at 23:00, Vladimir Ionesyan was executed by firing squad at the Butyrka Prison.